Assistant Principal - Welcome Letter

 Dear Woodland Hills Academy Students, Parents, Teachers, Staff, and Community,

-We are starting off this year like never before.
-Our situation is changing daily and we are learning to adapt to, and work through, the many challenges we are faced with this year.
-Despite it all, I have high hopes for this school year and so should all of you.
+We are starting off another school year and I have high hopes for this year and so should all of you.
 We will all learn new things and discover strengths and skills that we didn't know we had.
-All of us will get better with technology whether we like it or not.
 Now, more than ever, we need to focus on the positive and what we are able to do rather than what we cannot do.
-"Can't" is temporary, it just means we haven't done it or figured it out yet, but you will, as long as you keep trying and don't give up, believe in yourself.
+"Can't" is temporary, it just means we haven't done it or figured it out yet, but you will, as long as you keep trying, don't give up and believe in yourself.

 I believe that with a positive attitude, a growth mindset, and good character anyone can achieve great things.
 I strive to instill those qualities in our young people and to be a positive role model as well.
 We are all here to learn together.
 It is my goal to provide a safe and nurturing educational environment that challenges our students to reach beyond their expectations to become lifelong learners who will make the world a better place.

 I am excited about the possibilities that this school year will bring and proud to be part of the WHA Wolfpack.
-Let’s have a great 2020-2021 whether we are working from home, or together at Woodland Hills Academy.
+Let’s have a great year working together at Woodland Hills Academy.

 Stay positive and stay strong,